lcopeland001/guess-who2/README.md

 [x] Add a `.git ignore` file
 [x] `npm init --yes` and `npm install express`
 [x] Add start script to 'pakage.json'
-[n] Create an express server that listens on a port
+[x] Create an express server that listens on a port
 [] Add HTML to index.HTML and make sure it displays on localhost:PORT [] npm start